SPGryphons/YCEP-Challenges-2023/challenges/pwn/Coconut Mall - Ervin Lee/README.md

 * **Difficulty:** Easy

 ## Solution
-- Simple integer overflow challenge
+- Simple integer overflow challenge.
-- Input a negative value in the `quantity` field when buying regular coconuts to get a lot more money in the balance
+- Input a negative value in the `quantity` field when buying regular coconuts to get a lot more money in the balance.
-- Use this large sum of money to buy the golden coconut
+- Use this large sum of money to buy the golden coconut.

 ## Flag
 ```